Last Updated on October 27, 2021 by Jim Ferri

 By Marcia Raffel Levin

-When I was a little girl, my mother listened to the opera on the radio every Saturday and really wanted me to enjoy it with her.
+While on an MSC Divina Cruise I reminisced about when I was a little girl, my mother listened to the opera on the radio every Saturday and really wanted me to enjoy it with her.

 While I inherited her love of books, history, and museums, I never liked opera, although I have friends who enjoy it.